 If your party is in the evening, take advantage of the darkness by starting a game of flashlight tag.
 In a safe and large outdoor area, designate one party guest as “it,” and give them a flashlight.
 The participant who is “it” must count to 50 or 100 before setting out to find the other party guests.

 “It” catches a person by shining their flashlight on the other players.
 Once a person is caught, they become “it” as well.
 In order to officially “catch” someone, “it” must identify the person they’ve caught by saying their name.
 If “it” gets the name wrong, the person gets ten seconds to run free.
 This is one of the outside party games for kids that is great at keeping children occupied while ensuring they have a great time!

-An organized twist on Flashlight Tag, a game of Glow Stick Commandos requires multiple “its,” and a fairly large group of people monitoring the game.
+An organized twist on Flashlight Tag, a Glow Stick Commandos game, requires multiple “its,” and a fairly large group of people monitoring the game.
 For this game, divide your players into teams.

 Glow sticks serve as points and/or currency for prizes, and each color of glow stick has a different point value.
 Glow sticks must be laid out in different parts of a large outdoor area before the game begins.

 At the start of the game, players must leave “home base” in order to collect glow sticks, aka points, for their team.
 However, leaving the “home base” is dangerous because they could get caught in the flashlight beam of one of the “it” people!

 The flashlight holder has three tries to guess the identity of the glow stick holder.
 If they guess correctly, the holder must give up their glow sticks and return to “home base” before setting out again.

 The possibility of getting caught encourages players to use disguises: hence the name “commandos.”
 The people monitoring the competitions are in charge of giving out points and prizes.
 Though a bit complex, this is an incredibly fun and memorable game.